AEanalytics/cdi-metabolic-competition-cpi/README.md

 ## Biological Background

-_Clostridioides difficile_ is a major cause of hospital-acquired infectious diarrhea and recurrent gastrointestinal disease.

-While bile acid metabolism and immune modulation have been widely studied as mechanisms of colonization resistance, amino acid competition remains comparatively underexplored.
+_Clostridioides difficile_ is a major cause of hospital-acquired infectious diarrhea and recurrent gastrointestinal disease(Laura et al., 2025).While bile acid metabolism and immune modulation have been widely studied as mechanisms of colonization resistance, amino acid competition remains comparatively underexplored.
 This project investigates whether microbial species with overlapping amino acid metabolic capabilities may reduce nutrient availability for _C. difficile_ and contribute to colonization resistance.

 ## Objectives